Edmund Purdom: Europe

 In 1958, Purdom went back to the UK, where he played the lead role in Sword of Freedom (also known as Marco the Magnificent), a swashbuckler television series made for ITC Entertainment.
 He then went to Italy, where the film industry was booming and there was a demand for English-speaking actors in order to ensure international distribution for the films.
 Purdom eventually settled permanently in Italy.
 His films included Herod the Great (1959), The Cossacks (1960), The Loves of Salammbo (1960), Suleiman the Conqueror (1961) and Nefertiti, Queen of the Nile (1961).
 He also occasionally worked in England on films such as Malaga (1960) and The Comedy Man (1964).

 In 1962, he said "I couldn't stand Hollywood.
 The people, their status, symbols and public image were too much.
 I walked out.
 Perhaps I should have been more patient."
 Hedda Hopper wrote in response to this: "the truth is he did his best to become a star here, but he didn't make the grade – even with Mario Lanza's voice; but he did walk out on his wife and family and start gallivanting around with Linda Christian.
 I'll bet he'll come hopping back if anyone crooked a finger."
 He married Christian in 1962, but they divorced the following year.

 He continued to work extensively in Italian B-films, on television and as a voice dubbing actor for many years (recording dialogue translated from Italian into English for sales of Italian films in English-speaking countries).

 He had roles in TV movies and miniseries, such as Sophia Loren: Her Own Story (as Vittorio De Sica) and The Winds of War.
 In 1984, he came back to his native country to direct the horror film Don't Open till Christmas.
 He narrated a popular short documentary on the life of Padre Pio.
 He also narrated the 1997 documentary, 7 Signs of Christ's Return.
 His last role was in The Knights of the Quest (2001).

 Death

-Purdom died from heart failure on 1 January 2009 in Rome.
+Purdom died from heart failure on 1 January 2009 in Rome at age 82.
 He was survived by his fourth wife, Vivienne, a photographer, and his two daughters by his first wife.